GenXos/WinnipegHOC/README.md

 # WinnipegHOC
-An about to provide info about winnipeg
+An app to provide info about winnipeg